Fusarium TR4 in banana: a soil and sanitation management overview

 TR4 has been called the single greatest threat to global banana production.
 It has devastated plantations across Southeast Asia, spread to the Indian subcontinent, reached Latin America, and there is no resistant Cavendish variety available at commercial scale.

-The banana industry’s primary defense has been quarantine and biosecurity: keeping TR4 out.
+The banana industry's primary response has been quarantine and biosecurity: keeping TR4 out.
 That is essential.
-But for farms where TR4 is already present or where the risk is imminent, the question becomes: what can you do with your soil to suppress the pathogen’s ability to infect?
+But for farms where TR4 is already present or where the risk is imminent, the question becomes: what can you do with your soil to make infection less likely?

 The answer, increasingly supported by research from Chinese, Australian, and Dutch laboratories, is soil biology.
-Not as a cure, but as a management layer that reduces the odds of infection and slows the rate of spread.
+Not as a cure, but as a management layer that may reduce the odds of infection and slow the rate of spread.

 1) Why TR4 is different from other plant diseases